 Birkat Al Mouz, located off the old Muscat-Nizwa road, translates to 'Banana Pool' as the area is home to many banana plantations.
 Bait Al Redidah Castle is set within the village and was recently renovated.
-Birkat Al Mouz also the gateway to Saiq Plateau, on Al Jebel Al Akhdar.
+Birkat Al Mouz is also the gateway to the Saiq Plateau on Jebel Al Akhdar.

 Hasat Bin Sult